-Ali Hasanbeigi is a principal scientific engineering associate in the China Energy Group of Lawrence Berkeley National Laboratory.
+Ali Hasanbeigi is a Research Scientist in the China Energy Group at Lawrence Berkeley National Laboratory.
 Dr. Hasanbeigi leads and manages projects on energy system efficiency, resource efficiency, demand side management, emissions reduction and sustainability, economic and technology assessment in industry sector.
 He works with multiple stakeholders including think tanks, academia, companies, utilities, and governments in China and the U.S.

 Dr. Hasanbeigi has extensive and in depth knowledge of energy systems efficiency, demand side management and techno-economic analysis for energy and resource efficiency in industry particularly in the cement industry, iron and steel industry, pulp and paper industry, chemical industry, textile industry, glass industry, electric motor systems, boiler and steam systems.
 In addition, he has done significant work on integrated energy modeling, technology evaluation and management, industry and technology roadmap development, energy-water nexus, quantification of air pollution reduction and health benefits of energy efficiency, emission control technologies, energy analysis tools development, international cooperation and strategic partnership.